-IRS Publication 3207, Small Business Resource Guide, is an interactive CD-ROM that contains information important to small businesses.
-It is available in mid-February.
-You can get one free copy by calling 1-800-829-3676 or visiting the IRS web site at www.irs.gov.
+CD-ROM for small businesses.
+IRS Publication 3207, Small Business Resource Guide, is a must for every small

+It is available in early April.
+You can get a free copy by calling 1-800-829-3676 or by visiting the website at www.irs.gov/smallbiz.